 Recommended For: Anyone on a budget, who needs a good ergonomic chair.

-Songmics is a tiny, little-known brand, but they make surprisingly robust office furniture, and the UOBN86B is a great example of their work.
-It’s a mixed design, with a breathable mesh back and a fabric padded seat and headrest.
+Songmics is a tiny, little-known brand, but it makes surprisingly robust office furniture.
+The UOBN86B is a great example of their work.
+It’s a mixed design, with a breathable mesh back and a fabric-padded seat and headrest.

-The standout feature with this model is the S-shaped seatback which follows the natural curvature of your body’s spine, paired with a better than average ergonomic support belt that’s attached to the back of the seatback.
+The standout feature of this model is the S-shaped seatback, which follows the natural curvature of your body’s spine.
+This is paired with a better-than-average ergonomic support belt attached to the back of the seatback.

-Another surprise here is that the base isn’t nylon, which is commonly used in inexpensive models, but rather, lightweight steel.
-That, paired with its impressive 330-pound weight limit makes it a great choice for moderate to heavy daily use, although if you’re planning on using this chair heavily on a daily basis, you’ll probably want to buy a comfortable pillow to augment the modest padding in the seat.
+Another surprise is that the base isn’t nylon, which is commonly used in inexpensive models, but lightweight steel.
+That, paired with its impressive 330-pound weight limit, makes it a great choice for moderate to heavy daily use.
+However, if you’re planning on using this chair heavily on a daily basis, you’ll probably want to buy a comfortable pillow to augment the modest padding in the seat.

-The seat height is adjustable within a range of 17.7” to 21.5”, which makes it a great choice for a wide variety of potential users, and its modest price will leave you plenty of money left over to buy something else.
-If you’re looking for a cheaper alternative to our top picks that can still hold its own against those models, this is a good option to consider.
+The seat height is adjustable from 17.7” to 21.5”, which makes it a great choice for a wide variety of potential users.
+Its modest price will leave you plenty of money left over to buy something else.
+This is a good option to consider if you’re looking for a cheaper alternative to our top picks that can still hold its own against those models.

 Topsky Mesh Ergonomic Office Chair